Symptoms Of A Bad Engine Immobilizer

 The immobilizer is the element that prevents the car from starting without the key.

-When you find a potential immobilizer problem, how do you know the root cause?
+When you find a potential immobilizer issue, how do you know the root cause?
 What if it’s just the battery or the key?
-Here are a few thoughts.
+Here are a few ideas.

 Before getting started, know that the most common “immobilizer” problems stem from the key.
-In most cases, a new key battery will solve everything for you.
+In most cases, a fresh key battery will solve everything for you.

 Not constantly, though.